njszym/XRD-AutoAnalyzer/README.md

 ## Training the model on a new composition space

-To perform phase identification in a new composition space, place all relevant CIFs into a reference folder contained by the Novel_Space directory.
+To perform phase identification in a new composition space, place all relevant CIFs into a reference folder contained by the Novel_Space directory (All_CIFs is used by default).
 Then perform:

 ```
 python construct_model.py $CIF_FOLDER